npfs/npfs.github.io/cca.md

 The Manage URN function can be used for a number of purposes:

-* Retrieving a previously issued URN for a caller, for example if they have forgotten it
+* Retrieving a previously issued URN for a Caller, for example if they have forgotten it
 * Checking on the status of a previously issued URN, for example if it might have expired
-* Cancelling a URN, for example if the caller wants to complete a new assessment, as their symptoms have changed
+* Cancelling a URN, for example if the Caller wants to complete a new assessment, as their symptoms have changed

 ### Search for a URN